 For the Inuit – who continue to harvest for their subsistence – healthy populations of forage fish are directly related to the continuance of their cultural traditions and overall well being.
 In the Arctic, rapid change is occurring including forage fish abundance and species.

 In addition to being the main food source for a wide array of ocean wildlife, forage fish are caught and used as fish feed for farmed fish, and also for a wide range of products from cat food to cosmetics.
 With the demand for forage fish for these commercial endeavors continuously increasing, their ability to maintain population levels is challenged even without the further threat of climate change.

 To observe the fish in the wild and collect benchmark habitat conditions, Helen records video footage while measuring the environment.
-This is achieved by attaching a drop camera (Indro Robotics and AGO Environmental) to a Metrec•X multiparameter sonde with CTD and Dissolved Oxygen sensors.
+This is achieved by attaching a custom underwater camera (Indro Robotics and AGO Environmental) to a Metrec•X multiparameter sonde with CTD and Dissolved Oxygen sensors.
 The sonde captures the characteristics of the water at the time and place of the recording of the fish’s behaviour, providing Dr. Drost with a multidimensional view of the fish’s preferred habitat during each season and stage of life.

-Drop camera footage from Cambridge Bay, Nunavut
+Underwater camera footage from Cambridge Bay, Nunavut

 Dr. Drost came to AML because she needed several parameters, and with limited funding knew she could not acquire all of them at once.
 AML’s modular solution would enable Helen to add to her equipment at the pace her budget would allow.
 The ability to add sensors to the instrument as she could afford them would enable her to begin her studies immediately rather than having to either: